Espelandsfossen was one of two waterfalls that we visited frp, the same county of Hordaland that also happened to share the same name.

 By the time I made it back down to the trailhead, I wound up spending about 45 minutes away from the car.

-Espelandsfossen resides in the Granvin Municipality.
+Espelandsfossen resides near the town and municipality of Granvin in Hordaland County, Norway.
 For information or inquiries about the area as well as current conditions, visit their website.

 I’ll describe the driving directions from what I think would be the most obvious routes.

 First, I’ll start with using the Hardanger Bridge (Hardangerbrua) as a starting point.
 The sizable towns on the southern side of the Hardanger Bridge were Eidfjord (about 15km or 15 minutes drive on the Rv7) and Odda (about 55km or an hour drive on the Rv13).

 At the underground roundabout on the south side of the bridge, follow the exit leading to Voss, which will take you onto the bridge.

 Once on the other side of the bridge, take the second exit of the underground roundabout north of the bridge.
 That leads to Voss.

 Note that if you want to take the way Fv572 through Ulvik and ultimately to Espelandsfossen, that would have been the first exit at this roundabout, which led to Ulvik.
 This 26km drive would have taken at least 30 minutes though most of the Fv572 was narrow and almost single-lane.

 Anyways, continuing on the Rv13, we continued driving through a long tunnel that eventually exited the darkness at Granvin.

 After another 4km or so on the Rv13 beyond the tunnel exit at Granvin (or 12km from the Hardanger Bridge), we then turned right onto the Fv572, which avoided the next tunnel by Granvinvatnet.